leobudima/elogii-blog/content/how-do-you-successfully-manage-your-field-service-using-software.md

 * [**Route optimization**](https://elogii.com/capabilities/route-optimisation) to reduce the time it takes to reach the next service location with the least possible resources;
 * [**Flexible task scheduling**](https://elogii.com/capabilities/flexible-tasks) to ensure their realization (scheduled services vs. last-minute calls, etc.) of complicated or dynamic customer requests;
-* [**Field technicians management**](https://elogii.com/capabilities/driver-management) to select the right technicians for a specific job;
+* [**Mobile field service management**](https://elogii.com/capabilities/driver-management) to select the right technicians for a specific job;
 * [**Vehicle management**](https://elogii.com/capabilities/vehicle-management) to ensure the right vehicles with the correct equipment are selected for relevant jobs;
-* [**Storing customer information**](https://elogii.com/capabilities/customer-management) to ensure specific operational details relevant to a particular customer are stored clearly for the best service delivery;
+* [**Storing customer information**](https://elogii.com/capabilities/customer-management) to ensure specific operational details relevant to a particular customer are stored clearly for the best field service delivery;
 * [**Real-time updates**](https://elogii.com/capabilities/communication-alerts) to ensure every stakeholder is always in the loop via real-time updates and alerts
 * [**Ratings and feedback**](https://elogii.com/capabilities/ratings-feedback) to gain actual insight into the customer experience.